Dilijan National Park: Flora

 The western rocky slopes of the Ijevan mountain range and Mount Abeghasar are rich in petrophytes and rare plants.
-Rocks and cliffs serves as a favorable habitat for numerous rare species such as Armenian Saint John's wort (Hypericum armenum, saxifrage (Saxifraga juniperifolia, S. tridactylites), scorzonera (Scorzonera rigida), cephalaria (Cephalaria media), small scabious (Scabiosa columbaria), jasmine (Jasminum fruticans) and others.
+Rocks and cliffs serves as a favorable habitat for numerous rare species such as Armenian Saint John's wort (Hypericum armenum), saxifrage (Saxifraga juniperifolia, S. tridactylites), scorzonera (Scorzonera rigida), cephalaria (Cephalaria media), small scabious (Scabiosa columbaria), wild jasmine (Jasminum fruticans) and others.
 Mount Abeghasar is especially rich in rare species.

 Tertiary relict yew and Caucasian rhododendron (Rhododendron caucasicum) are the gems of the national park.
 The small well conserved yew forest located in the basin of the River Polad was designated as a reservation in 1958 (see Akhnabat Yew Grove Reservation).
 The second smaller yew forest has been located on the upper stream of the River Aghstev in the gorge Frolova Balka of the Pambak Mountains.
 Botanists N. Troitski in 1939 and A. Takhtajan in 1954 reported that this younger forest consisting of 100- to 180-, sometimes 220-year-old trees stretched for 4–5 km from the seventh kilometer of Dilijan highway towards Fioletovo village.
 N. Troitski mentioned also that in the past yew was more abundant.
 At present, only the remnants of previous dense forest have survived in the form of individual trees in an inaccessible terrain.
 Groups of yew trees and individual trees occur also over the whole territory of the national park.